Skinners Falls–Milanville Bridge: Private ownership (1902–1923)

-Just two years after opening, a flood in March 1904 did serious damage to the structure.
-However, the owners hired the Horseheads Bridge Company, run by the Perkins brothers.
-They charged $7,000 (1904 USD) to complete repairs of the bridge.
 With the reopening of the bridge, and along with the newly constructed Erie Railroad station, a new revitalization came to Skinners Falls and Milanville, including an acid company, creamery, and a dairy company, which helped raise income for the bridge using the $0.22 toll.
 One company that could not make it is the Skinners' timber rafting, which had been in business for over 140 years.
 In 1914, J. Skinner was the new owner, but the company was devastated when one of their timber rafts collided with a Myers family-owned ferryboat, killing four.
 The blame was placed on the ferry operator.
 However, along with the tragedy, the lack of riverside forests made it hard for timber rafting to prosper and in 1914, they closed their doors.

-Bridge Commission ownership (1920s–present)
+Bridge Commission ownership (1923–2024)

-With the opening of the New York – Pennsylvania Joint Bridge Commission, a predecessor of the current Delaware River Joint Toll Bridge Commission, in the 1920s to buy out these bridges from private ownership, the tolls along the bridges of the Delaware were beginning to come to an end.
-The Commission offered the Bridge Company an offer of $19,542.22 (1920s USD).
-The company took the offer and under new ownership, the tolls were eliminated.
-The bridge had more activity after the elimination of tolls and business continued to prosper.
+With the opening of the New York–Pennsylvania Joint Bridge Commission, a predecessor of the current Delaware River Joint Toll Bridge Commission, in the 1920s to buy out these bridges from private ownership, the tolls along the bridges of the Delaware were beginning to come to an end.
+News broke in mid-April 1923 that the New York–Pennsylvania Joint Bridge Commission had purchased the Skinners Falls–Milanville Bridge for $19,005.
+Homer Greene, the attorney for the Joint Commission, along with E. A. Lamb, Secretary of Engineers for the Joint Commission, represented the government while Milton Skinner and L. J. Hocker of the Milanville Bridge Company represented their company.
+It marked the third bridge in recent months to have its toll eliminated, following the Callicoon Bridge and the Cochecton–Damascus Bridge.

 With the new owners, the bridge was kept under routine maintenance, and the bridge has continued to maintain a strong structure.
 Even with the floods from Hurricanes Connie and Diane of 1955 and the 1960s, the bridge survived with little to no structural damage.
 From May to October 1986, the commission closed the bridge to do some renovations.
 The wooden deck was replaced, the entire bridge was painted, and new guide rails were constructed.
 The 3 ton (6000 lb) weight limit remained after the revamping.
 On November 14, 1988, the bridge was added to the National Register of Historic Places.
+The Register determined that it was a rare multiple-span Baltimore truss still intact in the country, along with the fact that its location on the Delaware River helped keep its unique historical look.
+Other factors included the decorative railings and ornaments that were on the ironwork, unusual compared to most Baltimore trusses.
+The bridge also became part of the Milanville Historic District in 1993.